coatyio/coaty-swift/docs/man/developer-guide.md

 >1.
 Create a new Swift class that inherits from `CoatyObject`, any other Coaty
 >   core type, or another custom object type.
 >2.
 Register the new class for your custom object type with CoatySwift and
->   specify this custom object type in the initializer.
+>   use this custom object type in the initializer.
 >3.
 Implement conformance to the
 >   [Codable](https://developer.apple.com/documentation/swift/codable) protocol.
 >   Make sure to call the super implementations of the initializer and the